devjetsoftware/docinsight-support/docinsight/announcing-docinsight-2024.md

 ## Installer

-- Install mode (all users/current user)
+- Select install mode (all users/current user)

 ## Notable Fixes

 - AV when opening a new empty project
-- AV when the IDE is started with the `-r` switch
+- AV when running IDE with `-r` switch
 - DocInsight.exe raises an Out of Memory error
 - Failed to locate `transform.data`